Code-Institute-Submissions/p4-devstories-1/README.md

     -   #### Returning Visitor Goals

         1. As a Returning Visitor, You will be to check to see if there are any new blog posts.
-        1. As a Returning Visitor, You will be able to see if anyone has commented or liked your post.
+        2. As a Returning Visitor, You will be able to see if anyone has commented or liked your post.

     -   #### Frequent User Goals
-        1. As a Frequent User, You will be to upload a new blog post.
+        1. As a Frequent User, You will be to create a new blog post.
-        2. As a Frequent User, You will be to edit your pervious blog posts.
+        2. As a Frequent User, You will be to update your blog posts.
         3. As a Frequent User, You will be to delete your blog posts.
+        3. As a Frequent User, You will be to reade your blog posts.

     - ### Admin user stories
         1. As a supersuer you will be able to see a list of users who registered on the site